eslam-cmd/eslam-cmd/README.md

 ## 🧠 About Me

-- 💻 Full Stack Developer with strong experience in React, Next.js, Tailwind, and Supabase
+- 💻 Full Stack Developer with strong experience in React, Next.js, Tailwind, and express
-- 🧩 Focused on building practical educational platforms for small institutes or solo teachers
+- 🧩 Focused on building complete and responsive platforms with an emphasis on user experience.
 - 🎨 Passionate about user experience and aesthetic details

 ---